heisenlord/PingApply/README.md

 ## Usage

 1. Click the extension icon in the Chrome toolbar
-2. Enter your email and password in the popup
+2. Enter your email and password in the popup.js file
-3. Navigate to the login page you want to autofill
+3. Now open cdc.vit.ac.in and open extension on right click make sure it pinned and apply over simple.
-4. The extension will automatically fill in the form and attempt to submit it
+4. The extension will automatically Apply all jobs that haven't been applied in the portal

+## Privacy and Security

+Your privacy and security are our top priorities.
+Here's how we protect your information:

+- **Local Storage Only**: Your email and password are stored locally on your machine.
+They are never sent to any external servers.
+- **No Remote Access**: Since the extension runs entirely on your local machine, no one else can access your stored credentials.
+- **Popup.js Implementation**: The `popup.js` file handles the storage and retrieval of your credentials.
+Here's a simplified example of how it works:

 ## How It Works